Black Fox: The Rise and Fall of Adolf Hitler

+Black Fox: The Rise and Fall of Adolf Hitler is a 1962 documentary directed by Louis Clyde Stoumen.

+Summary

-Black Fox: The Rise and Fall of Adolf Hitler is a 1962 documentary directed by Louis Clyde Stoumen, depicting the rise and fall of Nazi Germany, using Johann Wolfgang von Goethe's 1794 version of Reynard the Fox as a parallel.
+Depicting through archival footage and photographs the rise and fall of Nazi Germany, using Johann Wolfgang von Goethe's 1794 version of Reynard the Fox as a parallel.

-It won the Academy Award for Best Documentary Feature in 1962.
+Release

 Black Fox was originally scheduled to be released by Astor Pictures.
 After Astor's bankruptcy, Black Fox was released by the newly-formed Capri Films.

+Accolades

+It won the Academy Award for Best Documentary Feature in 1962.